 Female elephants live in family groups throughout their lives.
 They use their trunks to guide and reassure.
 They gather round to assist with births or comfort distressed babies.

 Elephants experience happiness, fear, playfulness and compassion.
-Naughty infants may even get a trunk slap to keep them in line!
+Naughty infants may even get a trunk slap to keep them in line.

 Elephants recognise the bodies of relations and grieve when a loved one passes.
 They examine tusks and bury the dead – often standing vigil for many days afterwards.